Upton, Rebecca L., Ph.D.

 Sociology and Anthropology, Asbury Hall, Room 221

-Associate Professor of Sociology and Anthropology and Title IX Deputy for Faculty
+Associate Professor of Sociology and Anthropology, Title IX Deputy for Faculty and Co-Director of the Global Health Program

 Rebecca L. Upton, PhD.
 (Brown 1999) currently holds the Edward Myers Dolan chair in Sociology and Anthropology at DePauw University.
 She researches and writes on infertility and HIV/AIDS in northern Botswana, on the construction of work and family among contemporary American families and the intersections of qualitative and quantitative methodologies in her work in Africa and the U.S.